The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 Primary indication: Seborrheic dermatitis · Malassezia-driven dandruff · Scalp microbiome dysbiosis

-Why conventional anti-dandruff shampoos fail long-term: Current therapies — ketoconazole, selenium sulfide, zinc pyrithione — provide temporary relief but typically fail to produce durable outcomes because they reduce Malassezia populations without restoring the broader microbiome diversity that prevents its re-establishment.[4]
-A 2025 randomized controlled study in Dermatology and Therapy confirmed that sustained improvement required microbiome rediversification — not just antimicrobial suppression of Malassezia.[7]
-This is the mechanistic argument for a botanical, microbiome-compatible Dandruff Hair Wash over synthetic antifungal-containing shampoos for the maintenance phase.
+Why conventional anti-dandruff shampoos often fail long-term: Current therapies — ketoconazole, selenium sulfide, zinc pyrithione — provide relief but frequently fail to produce durable outcomes because they reduce Malassezia populations without restoring the broader microbiome diversity that prevents re-establishment.[4]
+A 2025 randomized controlled study in Dermatology and Therapy confirmed that sustained improvement required microbiome rediversification — not just antimicrobial suppression.[7]
+Notably, the same principle holds for piroctone olamine: a 94-subject metagenomics study found it reduced Malassezia restricta and Staphylococcus capitis with measurable pathway-level microbiome change.[17]
+The argument is not that antifungals do not work — it is that the maintenance phase needs a formula that supports diversity rather than suppressing it.

-A May 2026 study published in Microorganisms provides the most direct clinical evidence yet for the plant-based botanical cleanser approach.
-A 12-week intervention using a shampoo containing herbal extracts — ginger root, Polygonum multiflorum, and Platycladus orientalis leaf — produced significant clinical improvement in seborrheic alopecia patients: reduced hair loss, reduced scalp sebum content, and most importantly, restoration of microbial diversity to levels comparable to healthy controls, with normalization of Staphylococcus and Malassezia abundances.
-The study explicitly concludes that multi-targeted, plant-based interventions can restore microbial homeostasis and promote hair growth.[16]
-This is the clinical argument for choosing a botanical, microbiome-targeted cleanser over a synthetic antifungal shampoo for the SD maintenance phase.
+A May 2026 study published in Microorganisms provides direct evidence for the plant-based botanical cleanser approach.
+A 12-week intervention using a shampoo containing herbal extracts — ginger root, Polygonum multiflorum, and Platycladus orientalis leaf — produced significant clinical improvement in seborrheic alopecia patients: reduced hair loss, reduced scalp sebum content, and restoration of microbial diversity to levels comparable to healthy controls, with normalization of Staphylococcus and Malassezia abundances.[16]
+A separate 2025 study of a synergistic herbal formulation targeting Malassezia furfur and Staphylococcus epidermidis reached compatible conclusions on botanical antimicrobial activity.[13]

-A 2025 cohort study of 20 patients with moderate-to-severe seborrheic dermatitis treated with a pH-correcting cleanser system reported 80% overall clinical improvement at 16 weeks — with significant reductions in dandruff score, itchiness, erythema, and greasiness at 4 weeks (all p<0.01).[2]
-The maintenance cleanser phase following the intensive treatment was identified as critical to sustaining these results — directly mirroring the Kapyderm in-center + home maintenance protocol architecture.
+A 2025 cohort study of 20 patients with moderate-to-severe seborrheic dermatitis treated with a pH-correcting cleanser system reported 80% overall clinical improvement at 16 weeks — with significant reductions in dandruff score, itchiness, erythema, and greasiness measured at 4 weeks (all p<0.01).[2]
+The maintenance cleanser phase following intensive treatment was identified as critical to sustaining these results — mirroring the Kapyderm in-center plus home maintenance protocol architecture.

 Seborrheic dermatitis Malassezia-driven dandruff Scalp microbiome dysbiosis SD maintenance phase Microbiome rediversification support